-The process diagram below illustrates the procedures the HPC will adopt when a complaint is made about an individual on our register.
-If the complaint raises immediate concerns about public protection we can apply for an interim order.
+The process diagram below illustrates the procedures that HPC will adopt when a complaint is made about an individual on our Register.
+If the complaint raises immediate concerns about public protection we can apply for an 'interim order'.
 Interim orders are explained later in this report.